service-mocker/service-mocker/README.md

 <script src="app.js"></script>
 ```

 Now navigate your browser to your local dev server (e.g. `http://localhost:3000`).
-Open the console and you will the following messages:
+Open the console and you will see the following messages:

 ```
 > [mocker:modern] connection established